The Winner is . .

 in this drought-wracked city,

-this small rain dreams of flash floods,
+this small rain dreams of flash

 depรณsitos, indigo lakes,